canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/patches-to-packages.rst

 changes as separate patches, in the form of diff files.

-There are a number of different ways of handling patches in Debian packages, fortunately we are standardising on one system, `Quilt`_, which is now used by most packages.
+There are a number of different ways of handling patches in Debian packages, fortunately we are standardizing on one system, `Quilt`_, which is now used by most packages.

 Let's look at an example package, ``kamoso`` in Natty::